siqiyan/AirlineHub/README.md

 This project is for my university course.

-Given a number of cities with different pairwise distances (representated by an adjacent graph), this program constructs a graph of airline route which connects all cities and trys to minimize the number of "hub city" (the vertex with more than two edges).
+Given a number of cities with different pairwise distances (represented by an adjacent graph), this program constructs a graph of airline route which connects all cities and tries to minimize the number of "hub city" (the vertex with more than two edges).

-The algorithms are modified from Kruskal's algorithm for minimal-spanning-tree, however, in this case, it trys to minimize the number of hubs rather than the weight of edges.
+The algorithms are modified from Kruskal's algorithm for minimal-spanning-tree, however, in this case, it tries to minimize the number of hubs rather than the weight of edges.

 There are three different procedures for this algorithm, each uses a slightly